IntersectMBO/lsm-tree/doc/format-run.md

 For more general purpose applications one can foresee the need for a more ordinary index type.

-The type of index in use is metadata that must be known for the whole LSM table handle.
+The type of index in use is metadata that must be known for the whole LSM table.
 It does not vary per run.

 Independently of the concrete index serialization format, the type and the version of the format are stored at the beginning as a 32-bit number called the